tc/paypal_adaptive/README.markdown

 It'll be invaluable for parameters and error messages.
 The gem keeps the request/response as hashes so you will have to read the manual to make the proper calls.
 I made a few test cases for further examples at http://github.com/tc/paypal_adaptive/tree/master/test/

+## Changes to the Ross Hale Version
+This branch adds support for logging paypal requests and responses.
+Also "rake test" should work now.
+See the example below and PreapprovalTest#test_invalid_preapproval_with_logger.

 ## Changes to the Lottay Version
 This branch adds support for PayPal Adaptive Accounts.
 An Adaptive Accounts request looks very similar to the Pay Request.
 You simply post a hash of signup parameters to PayPal using the "create_account" method, and receive a URL to which you redirect the user to finish signup.